HeikoKa/Wireless-3D-Touch-Probe-Sensor/README.md

 * battery voltage monitoring
 * WLAN signal strength monitoring
 * client and server alive monitoring
+* wake up 3D touch client by touching the sensor by hand or by CNC maschine
-* send asleep feature to save battery
+* send client asleep feature to save battery life
+* easy recharging of the client battery by magnetic USB cable
 * many more

 ## Content of the repository
 * C/C++ code for ESP8266 client and server
+* 3D Fusion 360 model of the 3d touch sensor
 * Schematic of the electronics of both ESP8266 boards (not yet)
 * Eding CNC macro for inner/outer center finding (not yet)
 * Picture of the hardware and picture during build